Cookie Settings

 Notice period

-Between 1 And 10 Years
+Between 1 and 10 years 2 months

-Over 10 Years
+Over 10 years 3 months

 In addition, the statutory severance payment is only applicable to employees of at least 50 years of age who have completed at least 20 years of employment and provided there is a shortfall in pension benefits.